 6. Avoid Unknown Pets

-The beginning of the socialisation phase starts early, within 8 weeks, which is also the period when the puppy is the most vulnerable to parasites and viruses.
-Avoid contacts with random pets and favour cats, dogs and other animals that you know belong to responsible owners who are up to date with their vaccination schedule.
-It is for your puppy’s sake as the immune system is not efficient enough to be confronted to serious infections.
+The beginning of the socialization phase starts early, within 8 weeks, which is also the period when the puppy is the most vulnerable to parasites and viruses.
+Avoid contacts with random pets and favor cats, dogs and other animals that you know belong to responsible owners who are up to date with their vaccination schedule.
+It is for your puppy’s sake as the immune system is not efficient enough to be confronted with serious infections.

 Furthermore, you want to keep the experience pleasant so make sure the pets that are meeting your puppy have a sound temperament and will be playful rather than aggressive.

 If you are meeting large dogs, be careful they don’t knock your pup over unintentionally!